aws-samples/aws-iot-greengrass-component-gstreamer-frame-grabber/README.md

 You have now created a Greengrass component to run a GStreamer pipeline to a known file in your AWS Account.
 You can continue to deploy this component to your Greengrass Cores which will start the container running and producing output files (e.g. `/tmp/data/frame.jpg`) on the Greengrass core.
 These results can be inspected with `eog` or other tools on the Greengrass core.

+You can also customize the application of the component by overriding the configuration as described above.
 ## Develoment and Troubleshooting considerations

 To fix a failed deployment: